 Interviews and surveys are conducted by the community relations staff within affected communities to support the Community Relations Plan.
 Interviews assist the community relations staff to maintain a current assessment of the interest of community members in cleanup activities.
 To schedule an interview, contact a member of the community relations staff at (831) 393-1284 or e-mail: email@example.com

-The Fort Ord Annual Report is published once a year and mailed to more than 50,000 local residents, students, teachers, contractors and others in the Monterey Bay – Salinas communities.
+The Fort Ord Annual Report is published once a year and mailed to more than 65,000 local residents, students, teachers, contractors and others in the Monterey Bay – Salinas Valley communities.
 The newsletter contains articles describing current cleanup activities, future plans, community involvement, and safety information.
+The Annual Reports are available electronically and can be found in the Fact Sheets page.
 To receive the newsletter or request past issues, contact the Community Relations Office.

 Notices and Advertisements

-Public notices are published in the Salinas Californian and Monterey County Herald newspapers to provide a notice of intent to the community describing a selected course of action in regards to a cleanup site or policy.
-Notices are also published to announce the public comment period for proposed plans, findings of suitability to transfer property, and the location of information repositories.
+Public notices are published in the Monterey Herald and Monterey Weekly newspapers to provide a notice of intent to the community describing a selected course of action in regards to a cleanup site or policy.
+Notices are also published to announce the public comment period for proposed plans and findings of suitability to transfer property.
 Advertisements are published to announce public meetings and information sessions and tours in connection with the cleanup.

 Group Presentations and Tours

 Tours of cleanup activities are conducted for community leaders, groups, media, organizations, and agencies with an expressed interest in one or more aspects of the cleanup.
-Tours have been provided for the Fort Ord Reuse Authority (FORA), California State University Monterey Bay (CSUMB), community groups, local civic organizations, clubs, local colleges, universities, and schools, as well as local and national media.
+Tours have been provided to California State University Monterey Bay (CSUMB), community groups, local civic organizations, clubs, local colleges, universities, and schools, as well as local and national media.
 Tours can be scheduled through the Community Relations Office.

 Presentations have been provided to the faculty and students of CSUMB and Monterey Peninsula College, local chapters of the Sierra Club, Kiwanis Club, Rotary Club, and the Monterey County Association of Realtors.
-Munitions and Explosives of Concern (MEC) safety presentations are offered to local elementary and middle schools, government agencies, and public service providers.
+Munitions and Explosives of Concern (MEC) safety presentations are offered to government agencies, public service providers, and local elementary, middle, and high schools.

 Public Meetings and Other Events